poiyomi/PoiyomiDocs/docs/general/render-preset.md

 - Render Queue: `2000` (Geometry)
 - ZWrite: `On`

-Default rendering mode.
-Suitable for objects with no transparency at all.
+The default rendering mode in Unity.
+Suitable for objects with no transparency at all, such as concrete, wood, solid plastic, etc.

 ### Cutout